 The school has four curricula: the disciplines of Mending

-and Linking, Cutting and Assembly, Horticulture and
+and Linking, Cutting and Assembly, Tailoring, and Masonry.

-– all real, existing, living things.
+landscape– all real, existing, living things.

 The significance of the school is certainly that of a